10 pregnancy myths that will make you go hmmm…

 Personally speaking, when I am pregnant I am generally unavailable to everyone because I’m not myself.

-Yes, there is such a thing as being happy or glad to be pregnant but that doesn’t automatically mean that you will enjoy all aspects of it.
+Yes, there is such a thing as being happy or glad to be pregnant but that doesn’t automatically mean that you will enjoy all aspects of pregnancy.

 According to these myths on pregnancy morning sickness only occurs during the morning.
 So for the other 18 hours of the day you are good to go.